w3c/aria-practices/widget-states.md

 </label>
 ```

-This section covers what these states are,
+This section covers what ARIA's widget states are,
+which roles support each state,
-how the ARIA states map to HTML's built-in widgets' states,
+how the ARIA states map to HTML's built-in widget states,
 and how to use them.

 ### `aria-selected`